Bisonai/orakl/node/README.md

 2. Wallets

 Wallets are referenced from reporter.
-If provided, each wallets will take turn for submissions.
+If provided, each wallet will take a turn for submissions.

-3. Json-rpcs
+3. JSON-RPCs

-Json rpcs are referenced from both fetcher and reporter.
-If provided, it'll try to use provided json rpcs as fallback in case of json rpc failure.
+JSON-RPCs are referenced from both fetcher and reporter.
+If provided, it'll try to use provided JSON-RPCs as a fallback in case of JSON-RPC failure.

 ---

-If you want to set these settings, use [cli commands](#cli) while admin api is running.
-Admin API is run together while the node is running, or you can run Admin API separately without running the whole service through following task command
+If you want to set these settings, use [cli commands](#cli) while admin API is running.
+Admin API is run together while the node is running, or you can run Admin API separately without running the whole service through the following task command
 ```
 task local:admin
 ```